Dragonfly species in Monmouthshire: Large Red Damselfly

 There are large gaps in the mapped distribution, however.
 As with many species, there are large areas in the north and east of the county with no records at all, or with only older records.
 This is almost certainly because no-one has visited sites in these areas recently to record dragonflies, rather than because the species is not present: there is much suitable habitat there.

-The pattern of records from the Gwent Levels, where recent records come from only a few sites, compared with a much wider distribution prior to 2020, indicates an apparent decline.
+An apparent decline has occurred on the Gwent Levels, with this species found at many fewer sites in recent years compared with its distribution prior to 2020.
 Further recording is needed here to establish if this is real, or simply down to under-recording, although the latter explanation seems implausible as this is a conspicuous damselfly, which is on the wing at the same seasons as other species which are still widely present.

 Distribution elsewhere